 Get daily business news.

 The latest stories, funding information, and expert advice.
 Free to sign up.

 This is a classic example of a salesperson pushing their own agenda to simply get paid with a complete disregard for what is really important to the customer.

 Had the salesperson “really” listened to me and appropriately down-sold she would have provided me with an opportunity to buy-in and she would have made the sale.
 Instead she went for the ‘up-sell’ and not only lost my trust, but also my business and the potential to up-sell downstream when my needs better matched her extra value proposition.

 McDonald’s has built a fast food empire on: convenience, average food, great systems and of course, “up-selling”.
 But when you drive through a McDonald’s and an attendant asks you, “Would like to upsize your meal?” and you respond, “No thank you” they don’t reply with, “Are you sure… I mean really sure?”
 They listen and then act accordingly.

 Up-selling is a powerful skill, but only when your customer is getting more value.
 Not less.
 When you down-sell you build trust and demonstrate you are acting in your customers best interests.
 This may not please your sales manager sometimes, but your customers will appreciate it and thank you with their business and loyalty.

-Trent Leyshan is the founder of BOOM!, Australia’s leading sales training and development specialist.
-He is the co-founder of Expand People and author of OUTLAW: Fight for your customers and sell without fear.
+Trent Leyshan is the founder and CEO of BOOM Sales! a leading sales training and sales development specialist.
+He is also the creator of The NAKED Salesman, BOOMOLOGY!
+RetroService, and the Empathy Selling Process.